k4cg/nichtparasoup/README.md

 Here is what it looks like in your browser
 ![screenshot](https://raw.githubusercontent.com/k4cg/nichtparasoup/master/images/screenshot.png)

-and even better, on a beamer in your local hackspace!
+and even better, on a video projector in your local hackspace!
 ![hackspace](https://raw.githubusercontent.com/k4cg/nichtparasoup/master/images/hackspace.jpg)

 ## How it works

 Images are crawled from multiple public pre-configured sources.
 No image is actually downloaded, just the URL to images are gathered.
 Found images are kept in a list, also it is assured that the same URL is never gathered twice.

-To display the crawled images, _nichtparasoup_ starts a webserver display a web UI.
+To display the crawled images, _nichtparasoup_ starts a web-server display a web UI.
 The web UI fetches a random image URL from the _nichtparasoup_ server one by one.

+The web UI will load new images continuously, unless one of the following events happen:
+* paused manually in the web UI
+* scroll position in web UI is not on top
+* window or tab lost focus
+* web UI is in image theater/zoom mode
+* boss mode is active in web UI

 In the web UI the images are downloaded from the original source.
 Also the original source is linked and marked by an icon.
-Just hover or click the icon in the bottom right of each image.
+Just hover or click the icon in the bottom right of an image.

 Every time _nichtparasoup_ serves an image URL it also removes it from its list.
-This means an image URL is served only once - unless the server was resetted.
+This means an image URL is served only once - unless the server was reset.
 (This might change in the future)

 ## Demo